 Definitions and Staging Classification

-- Hypertension diagnosis requires integration of the measurements made in the clinic with home or ambulatory blood pressure (BP) monitoring (ABPM).
+- A diagnosis of HTN requires integration of the measurements made in the clinic with home or ambulatory blood pressure monitoring (ABPM).

-- From the American College of Cardiology/American Heart Association (ACC/AHA), definitions and staging of hypertension:
+- From the 2017 American College of Cardiology/American Heart Association (ACC/AHA), the definitions and staging of hypertension are:

 - Elevated BP: SBP 120–129 mm Hg and DBP <80 mm Hg